catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 These are very assuring words but the question is if we have the faith to receive.

 “I am young but now I am old”.
 This is not theory but a testimony.
-Through the psalmist’s life, he had never seen the righteous forsaken, he had never seen the descendant of the righteous begging for bread.
+Through the psalmist’s life, he had never seen the righteous forsaken, he had never seen the descendants of the righteous begging for bread.
 Yes, we need food and clothing, but worrying adds no value.
 Value is in the trust and faith in seeking the kingdom and righteous — this is value that will not be forsaken.

 ## 2. Status, recognition, knowledge
 Turn to Matthew 23:6-7;